gianpaj/cartrawler.github.io/_section_ios/integration.md

 **CocoaPods**

-1. Include the CarTrawler private spec repository in your podfile: source 'https://github.com/cartrawler/cartrawler-ios-pods'
+1. Include the CarTrawler private spec repository in your podfile: source 'https://github.com/cartrawler/cartrawler-ios-pods'.
-2. Include the pod in your podfile: pod 'CarTrawlerSDK'
+2. Include the pod in your podfile: pod 'CarTrawlerSDK'.
 3. From the terminal, run: pod install.
 Note you will have to enter your Github credentials when you run this for the first time.

 **Manual Installation**